ashmitbhattarai/ITEC876Project/README.md

+>| Still Updating the codes and fixing errors..Will add citations later

 # BERT Post-Training for Review Reading Comprehension and Aspect-based Sentiment Analysis
 code for our NAACL 2019 paper "[BERT Post-Training for Review Reading Comprehension and Aspect-based Sentiment Analysis](http://arxiv.org/abs/1904.02232)".